5 ways to juggle competing financial goals

 1. Take note of your values and goals

 Start by sitting down with your family to create a list of words and phrases describing your values, or what’s most important to you.
-“Then you can craft a few short values statements — one or two sentences at most — that you can use to guide your family’s financial decisions,” says Galinskaya.
+“Then you can craft a few short value statements — one or two sentences at most — that you can use to guide your family’s financial decisions,” says Galinskaya.
 For example, if you’ve identified giving back to your community as an important value, that commitment could help to inform other spending, saving and investing decisions.
 Next, make a list of your goals.
 Your values will help to shape and, in some cases, temper them.

 2. Sort your list